NatalieDillon/GraphAnswers/README.md

 ## Graph exercises

-Represent a graph using both an adjacency matrix or an adjacency list</br>
+Represent a graph using both an adjacency matrix and an adjacency list</br>
 It has been assumed for the moment that the vertices will be a string</br>

 1. Implement IGraph using an adjacency matrix.
 You will need a 2-Dimensional array to hold the edges.
 Use a list of strings for the vertices</br>